CMU-SAFARI/MQSim/README.md

-The preliminary version of MQSim.
-The current version only supports limited input workloads.
+This the preliminary version of MQSim which only supports limited input workloads.
 The final version will be released on Fabruary 28th, 2018.